-When Should I Claim My SSA (Social Security Administration) Benefits?
+When Should I Claim My Social Security Retirement Benefits?

-The decision of when to claim your Social Security Administration (SSA) retirement benefits is one that you must make based on personal considerations.
+The decision of when to retire and claim your Social Security Administration (SSA) retirement benefits is one that you must make based on personal considerations.
 Some factors you may consider are:

-- Your genetic history, as your life expectancy, could affect when you begin collecting retirement benefits
+- Your genetic history, and life expectancy, could affect your retirement planning and when you begin collecting retirement benefits.

-- Factors related to your spouse, like marriage, can affect how you view SSA benefits
+- Factors related to your spouse, like marriage, can affect how you view social security retirement benefits.

 - The benefits of staggering your retirement benefits as a married couple strategically

-- Whether you are able and willing to continue working longer, as this could affect how much you must rely on SSA benefits to living a quality life
+- Whether you are able and willing to continue working longer could affect the amount of retirement benefits you will receive, and how much you must rely on SSA benefits to living a quality life.

-Every individual and couple has unique considerations to weigh with respect to retirement benefits.
-Knowing how to evaluate when to claim SSA benefits could be the key to realizing the retirement you have dreamed of.
+Every individual and couple have unique considerations to weigh concerning retirement benefits.
+Knowing how to evaluate and when to claim retirement benefits could be the key to realizing the retirement you always wanted.

 Understanding Eligibility for SSA Benefits

-Before determining when you will claim your SSA benefits, you may want to know your options.
-The Social Security Administration explains that you may begin collecting your SSA retirement benefits at age 62 at the earliest and age 70 at the latest.
+Before determining when you will claim your social security retirement benefits, you may want to know your options.
+For example, when is the earliest you can receive retirement benefits?
+Also, is there a maximum retirement age to receive SSA benefits?
+The Social Security Administration explains that you may begin collecting your SSA retirement benefits at the earliest age of 62 and age 70 at the latest.

 The SSA also notes that not every person age 62 and older is eligible to collect SSA retirement benefits, as you must meet specific qualifications.
 You must earn a certain number of Social Security “credits” (typically 40) to be eligible for retirement benefits, and you accrue those credits by paying a certain amount of taxes into Social Security over the years of your professional life.

-The first step that your retirement or wealth management advisor may take is to determine whether you are eligible to receive SSA benefits.
-If you are, then they can further discuss a strategy for claiming your benefits.
+The first step that your retirement planning consultant or wealth management advisor may take is determining whether you are eligible to receive SSA benefits.
+If you are, they can further discuss a strategy for claiming your retirement benefits.

 The Social Security Administration discusses several points for you and your wealth management advisor to consider when claiming SSA benefits.
 Some of the questions it poses include:

-- Whether you find it more desirable to receive smaller monthly payments for a longer period or larger payments for a shorter period
+- Whether you find it more desirable to receive smaller monthly retirement payments for a longer period or larger payments for a shorter period.

 - What your family’s history is with respect to health and longevity